toddaitkins/Python-Projects/README.md

 # See the Wiki for specific info on individual projects
-These are the first projects I attempted while teaching myself Python.
+These are some of the projects I attempted while teaching myself Python.
 Feel free to take a look at the work I've done and if you're a Python programmer and have a suggestion on how to improve any of my projects I would love to hear any feedback.

 _chessboard.py_ - A simple program using the tkinter module to make a chessboard and move pieces (no error checking)  <br />
 _hangman.py_ - A simple command line hangman game with limmited error checking and improper game success tracking (needs work) <br />